Threshold Graphs Maximize Homomorphism Densities: Threshold Graph Maximization Results

-\begin{proof} We will follow the classical proof for dominating sets given in \cite{alon2004probabilistic}.
-Take a random set $S$ such that every vertex of $A$ is in $S$ with probability $p$.
-Now let $N$ denote the number of vertices in $B$ without a neighbor in $S$.
-Then we clearly have that we can add a neighbor from each edge incident to a vertex in $N$ to $S$ to get a dominating set $D$.
-So in expectation we have that
+\begin{proof} Assume that $\delta > k \log(n)$ as otherwise we can simply take $D = A$.
+We will follow the classical proof for dominating sets given in \cite{alon2004probabilistic}.
+Take a random set $S$ such that every vertex of $A$ is in $S$ independently with probability $p$ and let $N$ denote the set of vertices in $B$ without a neighbor in $S$.
+Build a set $D$ by adding a neighbor of each vertex in $N$ to $S$.
+Then observe that $N_G(D) = B$ and in expectation we have